swentel/indieweb/README.md

   - configure publishing per node type
   - use proper queue
   - add social profile links to home (for indieauth.com)
+  - match author of comment with yourself on the site
-  - allow replying on comments which send a webmention then
+  - allow replying on comments which send a webmention then so a reply on that gets linked again
   - better configuration of comments (e.g. also author picture etc, better subject?)
   - configure whether to create new 'conversations' when say target it / and type is 'mention-of' because that is a mention on twitter